 This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
-For the NOAA B-WET Program this includes the following questions: Does the proposal clearly outline how the project is an integral part of the instructional program?
+For the NOAA B-WET Program, the following questions are posed to each reviewer: Does the proposal clearly outline how the project is an integral part of the instructional program?